jiazhen-code/PhD/README.md

 ## News
 + Great news!
-Our dataset is now live on [Hugging Face](https://huggingface.co/datasets/AIMClab-RUC/PhD).
+Our dataset is now available on [Hugging Face](https://huggingface.co/datasets/AIMClab-RUC/PhD).
 Dive in and explore its potential for your research and projects.

 ## Introduction